juliafmorgado/30DaysOtel/week1/day7.md

 - Auto: Libraries call tracer.startSpan() for you
 - Manual: You call tracer.startSpan() yourself
 ```

-**What we were actually learning:** **WHO calls the OpenTelemetry APIs**.
-Auto-instrumentation = libraries call it for you.
-Manual instrumentation = you call it yourself.
-But both are using the same API.

 ## The complete picture: how it all connects